 Who was Renaissance man?

-The Renaissance Man While Leonardo da Vinci is best known as an artist, his work as a scientist and an inventor make him a true Renaissance man.
+While Leonardo da Vinci is best known as an artist, his work as a scientist and an inventor make him a true Renaissance man.
 He serves as a role model applying the scientific method to every aspect of life, including art and music.

 What were the 7 elements of the Renaissance?